About myopic macular degeneration

-Myopic macular degeneration can occur in people who are severely short-sighted due to extreme elongation of the eyeball.
-The stretching of the retina can result in tears in the macula and bleeding beneath the retina.
+Myopic macular degeneration (also known as MMD) can occur if you’re very short-sighted due to elongation of the eyeball.
+The stretching of the retina due to the elongation of the eye can result in tears in the macula area.
+It can also cause bleeding beneath the retina.

 What is myopia?

 Myopia is often also referred to as short-sightedness.
 Myopia occurs when the eyeball has grown too long.
 This means your eye isn’t able to focus light on the retina.
 As a result, vision is blurry in the distance but clear up close.
 It’s a very common condition.
 However, for most people, contact lenses or glasses will make vision clear.

 The power of the glasses or contact lenses used to correct vision blur is measured in a unit call dioptres (D).
 So, the higher the number, the more myopic you are.
 High myopia is usually over -6.00 D.